storiesofsolidarity/story-database/API_DOCUMENTATION.md

 ## /api/location

-Returns a read-only LocationStoriesViewSet, paginated in sets of 1000, optionally filtered by state abbreviation, full state or county name.
+Returns a read-only LocationStoriesViewSet, paginated in sets of 1000, optionally filtered by `?state` abbreviation, `?state_name` or `?county`.
 Results include story counts by zipcode.
 Pagination is controlled by sos.pagination.LargeResultsSetPagination.page_size

 example GET